 Collaborative Divorce is a private and confidential process.
-You and your spouse will have confidential conversations with your attorney and a strategy for accomplishing your goals in the case, but in the Collaborative Divorce process those goals are reached without destroying your relationship with your spouse or exhausting your community resources in a court battle.
-Collaborative Divorce professionals manage this confidential process — in an office rather than a courtroom setting — that provides the resources, structure and emotionally safe space needed for a divorcing couple to consider their unique situation and arrive at a mutually-agreeable settlement–outside the eye of the public.
+You and your spouse will have confidential conversations with your attorneys and create a strategy for accomplishing your goals in the case.
+In the Collaborative Divorce process those goals are reached without destroying your relationship with your spouse or exhausting your community resources in a court battle.
+Collaborative Divorce professionals manage this confidential process — in an office rather than a courtroom setting — that provides the resources, structure, and emotionally safe space needed for a divorcing couple to consider their unique situation and arrive at a mutually-agreeable settlement–outside the eye of the public.

 It's Family Centered

 The Collaborative Divorce approach is a settlement process that focuses on helping couples and their families find their way through the divorce process while creating an emotionally safe environment for the parties to voice their goals and resolve their conflict without going to court.

 The Collaborative Divorce process recognizes that, even though a marriage may be ending, relationships and obligations often continue, especially when children are involved.
 Collaborative Divorce helps minimize conflict so those co-parenting relationships are stronger moving forward, as opposed to the deep hurt to relationships that often is the outcome of a court battle.
 This process helps all family members learn how to move forward in a positive way – focused on the future, rather than dwelling on disputes of the past.

 Children are at the very center of the Collaborative Divorce process.
 The goal is to achieve results that enable each person impacted by a divorce, especially children, to have the best post-divorce lives possible.
 Parents divorcing collaboratively are better able to protect their children from the damaging effects of a highly contentious divorce and are therefore better able to co-parent in the future.